A vibrant and inclusive United Synagogue Jewish community in Mill Hill East

 Watch the recording of the launch at our "Town Hall" meeting which took place on January 14th 2018:

-From April 1st 2018 we formally became a United Synagogue member community and are able to subscribe new members and accept transfers from other United Synagogue shuls.
+From April 1st 2018 MHEJC formally became a member of the United Synagogue.
+We are delighted to subscribe new members and accept transfers from other United Synagogue shuls.

 To find out more and to sign-up, please contact the membership team at email@example.com